ayusbhar2/ayusbhar2.github.io/_posts/2023-06-05-network-optimization-case-study.md

 As seen above, the optimal solution for the maximum cost flow problem shown above has a cost of **\$ 344,350,000**.
 By contrast, the optimal solution to the minimum cost flow model is **\$ 412,866,667**.
 This may seem counterintuitive because we expect that trying to minimize the total cost should give a smaller optimal value.
 However, the reason for the above disparity is that in the minimum cost flow problem, we were trying to satisfy the demand constraints at each of the three demand nodes - Saint Petersburg, Moscow and Rostov.
 However, in the maximum flow problem, we relaxed these constraints and were able to achieve an overall cheaper solution!

 # References
-[1] Frederick S. Hillier and Gerald J. Lieberman.  *Introduction to Operations Research - 7th ed.*, McGraw-Hill, ISBN 0-07-232169-5

-[2] Code available at URL: https://github.com/ayusbhar2/operations_research/tree/main/solver
+Code available at URL: https://github.com/ayusbhar2/operations_research/tree/main/solver